Romney's English roots surprise cousins left behind

 Dalton has plenty of Romney-related history.
 Its most famous son was George Romney, who went to London and became one of the most celebrated portrait painters of the 18th century.

 Two streets and a park are named after the artist, who is said to have had a secret affair with the mistress of Lord Nelson, the naval hero who defeated the French at Trafalgar.

-George was buried in the churchyard of St Mary's parish church - where Mitt Romney's great-great grandparents, Elizabeth and Miles, were baptised and married before converting to the Mormon faith in 1837 and moving to the United States.
+George was buried in the churchyard of St Mary's parish church - where Mitt Romney's great-great grandparents, Elizabeth and Miles, were baptized and married before converting to the Mormon faith in 1837 and moving to the United States.

 Their daughter Sarah's baptism record from the year before is still in the archives in Preston, with her father's vocation - joiner - scribbled in an old parish book.

 "It's a fascinating story that Dalton holds," said Rev. Alan Mitchell, gazing over the town's skyline from the top of a church tower - a view that has changed little since Romneys lived here.
 Pointing at a couple of old communion cups, he added: "The Romneys could have touched these."

 At the time, Lancashire was a tough, polluted and chaotic place to live, and disease and drunkenness were rife.
 Mormon promises of a better and more orderly life fell on fertile ground.

 "It was a grimy, mucky hell on earth," said Nelson, the vicar.
 "Why on earth you would want to stay here, if somebody tells you there is milk and honey elsewhere?
 It was a horrible place."